UK welcomes progress in push to overhaul global corporate tax rules

-LONDON, July 1 (Reuters) - British finance minister Rishi Sunak welcomed progress in talks at the Organisation for Economic Co-operation and Development on overhauling global corporate tax rules and said he was pleased to see continued momentum in the reform push. read more
+LONDON (Reuters) - British finance minister Rishi Sunak welcomed progress in talks at the Organisation for Economic Co-operation and Development on overhauling global corporate tax rules and said he was pleased to see continued momentum in the reform push.

 “I look forward to continuing discussions with our global partners in the coming months with a view of finalising the details by October,” he said in a statement on Thursday.